 - Polybrominated Diphenyl Ethers (PBDE).
 Ex. flame retardants

 These restricted substances are known to be harmful to humans and animal health as well as the environment.
-Those restrictions are in addition to existing regulations, such as the 47 categories of dangerous substances restricted for use in nearly every product by EU Directive 76/769/EEC and its numerous amendments.
+Those restrictions are in addition to numerous existing regulations, including Regulation (EC) No 1907/2006 (REACH).

-Lead is the first and the foremost substances detailed in the RoHS directive.
-It is a core component of the solder that goes into the manufacture of printed circuit boards (PCBs).
+Lead is the first and the foremost substance detailed in the RoHS directive.
+It is a core component of the solder that has traditionally gone into the manufacture of printed circuit boards (PCBs).
 The removal of lead from the PCB production process represents a challenge for the manufacturer.
 However, it is a trend that electronics industry is moving towards Lead (Pb)-free or green manufacturing.

 In order to achieve RoHS compliance, manufacturers have to find some alternatives for the restricted materials.
 However, the RoHS/WEEE directives do not call for a total 100% elimination of these substances.
 RoHS has specified the maximum concentration values (MCV's) for each material.